puginator/coffee-brew/README.md

 # Coffee Brew Cards

+This app can be viewed at coffeebrewcards.com for a working version.

 I love brewing coffee every morning, but I hate having to find a solid recipe for each brew method online.
 At my old business we had come up with baseball feeling coffee brew cards, sadly i have lost all of them but still had the files for the cards.
 This lead me to build this app, a simple brew recipe site where I can easily pick my brew method and follow along with a built in timer feature.
 I am currently porting this over to a React Native app because whats better than having a dedicated iOS app for brew recipes.

 I have a few features I am hoping to add in the future.
 I would like the ability to log in and have saved favotires.
 As well as the ability to build your own recipe on a similar card layout utilizing the images from this project.
 I am hoping this will eventually be built to something where you can send your cards of custom recipes to friends and family to help everyone brew a better cup of coffee.